Walking with Prehistoric Beasts (2001– )

 In short, partially.
-Walking with Beasts is a prehistory-related television documentary that's over a decade old, and this much time has the unfortunate effect of rendering the CGI and animatronic reconstructions of its dinosaurs and other prehistoric creatures highly obsolete and unscientific.
+Walking with Beasts is a prehistory-related television documentary that's over a decade old, so the CGI and animatronic reconstructions of its dinosaurs and other prehistoric creatures have become highly obsolete and unscientific.
 The field of paleontology advances in a staggering speed, meaning that even documentaries that are merely a year or two old tend to get quickly dated.
-Another problem that factored in was that in a lot of cases, the production crew purposely decided to make their creatures unscientific (or at least scientifically implausible) due to budgetary reasons, or for sheer sensationalism.
-At the very least, the production is far more accurate than its predecessor Walking with Dinosaurs
+Another problem was that in a lot of cases, the production crew purposely decided to make their creatures unscientific (or at least scientifically implausible) due to budgetary reasons, or for sheer sensationalism.
+At the very least, the production is far more accurate than its predecessor Walking with Dinosaurs (1999)

 * Eurotamandua is live-acted by a modern-day tamandua.
 It probably belonged to afrotherians (like aardvarks or elephant shrews) rather than xenarthrans (like anteaters), although it could be argued that it still looked somewhat like a tamandua.